uswds/uswds-site/_includes/nav/README.md

-For instance, our releases page generate headings with slugified `id` attributes, and we link to them in the subnav this way:
+For instance, our releases page generate headings with slugified `id` attributes generated automatically via Markdown, and we link to them in the subnav like so:

 ```markdown
 ---